TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 2.3.2 Demolition General
 ------------------------
  Balances and Fixes:
- - Hijacker and Saboteur now also available for Demolition General
+ - [NOTRELEVANT] Hijacker and Saboteur now also available for Demolition General
- - Demolition General Toxin Tractor cannot upgrade its weapon with Anthrax Beta upgrade, but still can get the Beta weapon upgrade benefit from the other generals Palace
+ - [NOTRELEVANT] Demolition General Toxin Tractor cannot upgrade its weapon with Anthrax Beta upgrade, but still can get the Beta weapon upgrade benefit from the other generals Palace
- - Demolition General Marauder, Rocket Buggy, and SCUD Launcher weapons get a minor buff compared to their normal weapon counterparts
+ - [NOTRELEVANT] Demolition General Marauder, Rocket Buggy, and SCUD Launcher weapons get a minor buff compared to their normal weapon counterparts
- - The Scorpion Rocket upgrade no longer available on Demolition General Arms Dealer due to the new War Track unit.
+ - [NOTRELEVANT] The Scorpion Rocket upgrade no longer available on Demolition General Arms Dealer due to the new War Track unit.

  REBEL:
- - Camouflage upgrade no longer affects Demolition General Rebel
+ - [?]
+Camouflage upgrade no longer affects Demolition General Rebel
- - Demolition General Rebel can place TNT charges like Chinese Tank Hunter
+ - [MAYBE] Demolition General Rebel can place TNT charges like Chinese Tank Hunter

  ROCKET BUGGY:
- - Demolition General Rocket Buggy will not lose its unique rockets after the Buggy Ammo upgrade
+ - [?]
+Demolition General Rocket Buggy will not lose its unique rockets after the Buggy Ammo upgrade

  MARAUDER:
- - Toxin Shells upgrade no longer affects Demolition General Marauder
+ - [NOTRELEVANT] Toxin Shells upgrade no longer affects Demolition General Marauder

  ADVANCED DEMO TRAP:
- - Fixed the wrong model of Advanced Demo Trap when under construction
+ - [IMPROVEMENT] Fixed the wrong model of Advanced Demo Trap when under construction
- - Advanced Demo Trap will not harm friendly units, like Chinese minefields
+ - [?]
+Advanced Demo Trap will not harm friendly units, like Chinese minefields

  SCUD STORM:
- - Demolition General SCUD Storm no longer spawn toxin field when destroyed
+ - [MAYBE] Demolition General SCUD Storm no longer spawn toxin field when destroyed
- - Demolition General SCUD Storm weapon direct hit damage reduced from 600 to 500 per missile
+ - [NOTRELEVANT] Demolition General SCUD Storm weapon direct hit damage reduced from 600 to 500 per missile
- - Demolition General SCUD Storm weapon missile direct hit radius reduced from 75 to 50, equal to the normal SCUD Storm
+ - [NOTRELEVANT] Demolition General SCUD Storm weapon missile direct hit radius reduced from 75 to 50, equal to the normal SCUD Storm
- - Demolition General SCUD Storm weapon splash damage increased from 150 to 200 per missile
+ - [NOTRELEVANT] Demolition General SCUD Storm weapon splash damage increased from 150 to 200 per missile

  DEMOLITIONS UPGRADE:
- - Improved Demolition ability
+ - [?]
+Improved Demolition ability
- - Fixing Demolition General infantry and vehicles suicide death animations
+ - [IMPROVEMENT] Fixing Demolition General infantry and vehicles suicide death animations
- - Demolitions upgraded infantry only exploded when they're detonate themselves, exploded, crushed, or burned
+ - [?]
+Demolitions upgraded infantry only exploded when they're detonate themselves, exploded, crushed, or burned
- - Combat Bike now can use Demolition suicide ability correctly
+ - [IMPROVEMENT] Combat Bike now can use Demolition suicide ability correctly
- - Remove Demolitions suicide ability from Demolition General base defenses
+ - [?]
+Remove Demolitions suicide ability from Demolition General base defenses

  AMBUSH:
- - Due to Demolitions upgrade effect to infantry, Demolition General Ambush special power will only spawn fewer infantry:
+ - [NOTRELEVANT] Due to Demolitions upgrade effect to infantry, Demolition General Ambush special power will only spawn fewer infantry:
    > Level 1: 4 Rebels only
    > Level 2: 5 Rebels and 1 RPG Troopers
    > Level 3: 7 Rebels and 2 RPG Troopers

  New Stuff:
- - Demo RPG Trooper
+ - [NOTRELEVANT] Demo RPG Trooper
      Armed with Demo Grenade launcher which have wider damage radius than standard RPG to give some "collateral damage".
- - Demo Saboteur
+ - [NOTRELEVANT] Demo Saboteur
      Demolition General Saboteur can sabotage buildings like normal Saboteur, in addition, they also can plant explosive charges like his Jarmen Kell.
 Replaces his normal Saboteur.
- - War Track
+ - [NOTRELEVANT] War Track
      Replaces Demolition General Scorpion.
 Can be upgraded by a small Mortar Gun instead scorpion rockets.
 The upgrade purchased individually on the unit instead from the Arms Dealer.
- - Demolition Battle Bus
+ - [NOTRELEVANT] Demolition Battle Bus
      Demolition General Battle Bus can deploy remote-controlled mobile Demo Traps in form of Remote Car (see below).
 In return, it only can carry up to six passengers instead of eight.
 Replaces his normal Battle Bus.
- - Remote Car
+ - [NOTRELEVANT] Remote Car
      Demo Trap stuffed on a remote controlled toy car.
 Deployed by the Demolition Battle Bus.
 These Remote Cars are deployed instantly by the bus for a price, after deploying a Remote Car the bus need to wait for some time before can deploy another one.